Joy-analyst/unemployment-india-dashboard/README.md

 ---

-## 🧾 Project Overview
+##  Project Overview
 This project is an **interactive dashboard** built with [Streamlit](https://streamlit.io) that explores and visualises unemployment trends in India.
 The dashboard allows users to filter by date range, analyse unemployment rates over time, compare across areas, and even run a simple regression‑based forecast for short‑term prediction.

 ---

-## 💡 Key Features
+##  Key Features
-- Load and clean the dataset `Unemployment_in_India.csv`, including handling missing values, normalising column names, and converting types (dates / numeric).
+- Load and clean the dataset `Unemployment in India.csv`, including handling missing values, normalising column names, and converting types (dates / numeric).
 - Sidebar filters: select date range and area (if available) for custom subsets.
 - Metrics panel: display number of data points, average unemployment rate, and average employed estimate.
 - Time‑series plot of unemployment rate.